By Brad Benson

 - Digital Photographs of Important Documents

-I take photos of my Passport, Drivers License, and the backs of my credit cards (i.e., the emergency contact number) but also screen grab hotel/tour/restaurant reservations for easy access.
-Now bare in mind: you do have to use some common sense here (as at home) by using a passcode and keeping a hand on your phone at all times, but I’ve found this makes things very convenient when filling out Customs forms, completing registrations on-the-fly, and just having piece-of-mind that in the event of actual document loss, you have digital records.
+I take photos of my Passport, Drivers License, and the backs of my credit cards (i.e., the emergency contact number) but also screengrab hotel/tour/restaurant reservations for easy access.
+Now bear in mind: you do have to use some common sense here (as at home) by using a passcode and keeping a hand on your phone at all times, but I’ve found this makes things very convenient when filling out Customs forms, completing registrations on-the-fly, and just having piece-of-mind that in the event of actual document loss, you have digital records.

 - Workout Attire

-I’ve always said the best way to get a feel for place is on foot.
+I’ve always said the best way to get a feel for a place is on foot.
 Believe it or not, during my last trip to Stockholm & Copenhagen, I walked over 87-miles over the course of 1-week!
 If you’re a runner like me, you get to combine exploration with fitness; and, you’ll probably come across shops & restaurants you wouldn’t have found otherwise (and can return to later in your trip).